Sedation

 There are a few types of medical anxiety control in Dentistry which your dentist will discuss the various options with you.
 We offer Intravenous Sedation (with the possibility of oral premedication for the night before).

-• Intravenous Sedation (often called IV sedation).
+• Intravenous (IV) Sedation

 Below is a brief outline of what to expect in order to give you a better understanding of what would be most suitable for yourself.